-In the specialized trade a rather confusing number of different colors is available for handicraft purposes.
-But you can’t just use any color as resin color.
+In the specialized trade, a rather confusing number of different colors are available for handicraft purposes.
+But you just can’t use any color as a resin color.
 After all, some colors contain oil or water and thus distort the mixing ratio when mixing epoxy resin.
-In addition, some paint products prevent the epoxy resin from hardening properly and can leave dull spots in the material.
+Also, some paint products prevent the epoxy resin from hardening properly and can leave dull spots in the material.
 The light resistance of castings made of epoxy resin can also be affected by the use of unsuitable colorants.
 We recommend the following colorants for your resin projects:

 Color Pigments for Epoxy Resin